TheResp1wn/repo/README.md

-# ProperLockGestures
+# 2Taplcok
-Compatible with iOS 10.
+Compatible with iOS 13.

 The lock gestures in Tage doesn't work when music controls or notifications are present on the lockscreen.
 I thought that was annoying so I made a package for it that works.